pascalkrautm/002---Audio-News-Podcast-Generator/README.md

     self.content = file.read()
     self.url_list = self.content.split(",")

-get_feed_data scans every URL in the list and searches for the keyword (user input: find details in Class: Helper).
+`get_feed_data` scans every URL in the list and searches for the keyword (user input: find details in class "** Helper**").
 If the title contains one of the keywords, the summary of the article is stored in a list.
 This list is adjusted for readable and necessary content.
-We go there and pull out only the pure text in the respective day.
+We go there and only pull out the pure text on the respective day.
 This means, for example, that we extract only the plain text from the tags `<summary>` or `<published>` and remove the special characters.
 In addition, we add “New Item”, “Date” and “Source” to ensure clarity

         def get_feed_data(self):
             """